askudhay/SpringBoot-Rest-API/README.md

 For Example 1: Run / Deploy on Apache Tomcat Server.

-For other examples, embeeded tomcat server that comes with Spring boot will be used.
+For other examples, embedded tomcat server that comes with Spring boot will be used.

 If you wish to deploy the service in AWS, please follow this link - [Deploying a Spring Boot Application on AWS Using AWS Elastic Beanstalk](https://aws.amazon.com/blogs/devops/deploying-a-spring-boot-application-on-aws-using-aws-elastic-beanstalk/).